nizaamomer/nuxt-notify/README.md

 Types are included.
 If autocomplete does not appear after install:

-- restart your IDE TypeScript server
+- Restart your IDE TypeScript server
-- reinstall dependencies
+- Reinstall dependencies
-- ensure you are using the latest published version
+- Ensure you are using the latest published version

 ---